theforeman/foreman_hooks/README.md

 * `update`
 * `destroy`

-Orchestration hooks can be given a priority (see below), therefore it is possible to order them before or after built-in orchestration steps (before DNS record is created for example).
+Orchestration hooks can be given a priority by prefixing the filename with the priority number, therefore it is possible to order them before or after built-in orchestration steps (before DNS records are created for example).
+Existing common priority levels are:

+* _2_: Set up compute instance (create VM)
+* _10_: Create DNS record
+* _10_: Create DHCP reservation
+* _20_: Deploy TFTP configs
+* _50_: Create realm entry
+* _1000_: Power up compute instance

 ## Rails events

+_Supported on all object types._

 For hooks on anything apart from hosts or NICs (which support orchestration, as above) then the standard Rails events will be needed.
 These are the most